Equifax Breach - Helpful Information

 Driver’s license numbers

-This was NOT a compromise of First National Bank and no information was taken from our systems.
+This was NOT a compromise of First Financial Bank and no information was taken from our systems.
 We wanted to share this information about Equifax to ensure you are aware of the issue and take the proper precautions to reduce the chances of fraud and identify theft.

 Equifax has set up a special website to provide updated information to consumers:

 In addition, Equifax is suggesting you take the following steps to protect yourself:

 Check if you are affected and regardless, enroll in the free identify protection offered by Equifax: